Classic Pavlova Recipe: A Beginners Guide

 Chantilly Cream

-How to make my Fool Proof Classic Pavlova Recipe!
+How to make Classic Pavlova!

 - Clean your mixing bowl with some vinegar to get rid of any fat residue that may prevent it from whipping up!